-After you import your application to a test or production environment, test the application in the new environment to verify that it works correctly in that environment.
+After you import the application to a test or production environment, test the application in the new environment to verify that it works correctly in that environment.

-- Verify that the source and destination files are the same.
+- Verify that the source and the destination files are the same.

 - Run functional tests to test specific features from the user perspective.

 - In the test or production environment, run the Application Guardrails Compliance Score to ensure that the application meets guardrails.